basu021/lab/webdev/Devloping_portals_using_HTML/README.md

 # Web Development Lab
 ## Developing Portals Using HTML
-### Introduction to HTML5 and CSS3
+#### Introduction to HTML5 and CSS3

-#### What is HTML ?

 <p>
 Ans: HTML is a markup language that defines the structure of web pages.
-It is a set of guidelines for creating web pages and web applications.
+It is a set of guidelines for creating web pages and web applications. css3 is a style sheet language used for describing the presenting og HTML elements.
 </p>

 #### [Basic Structure of HTML]()